HugCls/GHRM/README.md

 # GHRM

-2024-07-23: "You just can't beat the person who never gives up. " - Babe Ruth
+2024-07-24: "Quiet people have the loudest minds." - Stephen Hawking